 A California wrongful death claim allows you to seek compensation and damages in wrongful death cases involving a felony, homicide, or other actions.

 However, you can’t recover any punitive damage under a wrongful death claim for the wrongful act.
 It will need to be filed as a survival action claim.
 Elder abuse cases are prime examples where a court would award a plaintiff who wishes to seek exemplary damages to punish a nursing home to make a public spectacle of it all.
 There, the decedent’s estate would seek punitive damages, and the court would make sure they were not grossly excessive.

-If your victim died in a typical car accident, the plaintiffs could seek damages for things like moral support and loss of sexual relations for loss of the family member as well over the decedent’s life expectancy.
+Suppose your victim died in a typical car accident.
+In that case, the plaintiffs could seek damages for things like moral support and loss of sexual relations for the loss of the family member over the decedent’s life expectancy.

-You can claim wrongful death damages, including financial compensation such as medical bills, burial expenses, the loss of the decedent’s financial contributions, funeral expenses, and non-economic damages, including compensation for grief and cruel and unjust hardship.
-In a wrongful death case, we consider every instance of personal injury in case of despicable conduct.
+You can claim wrongful death damages, including financial compensation such as medical bills, burial expenses, the loss of the decedent’s financial contributions, funeral expenses, and noneconomic damages, including compensation for grief and cruel and unjust hardship.
+In a wrongful death case, we consider every instance of personal injury in atter of despicable conduct.

-To recap, beyond these above damages, we have punitive damages when the conduct was so oppressive or bad it deserves to be punished.
+To recap, beyond these above damages, we have punitive damages when the conduct was so oppressive or destructive that it deserves punishment.

 Generally, besides these two types of compensation, you can also benefit from punitive damages if the court considered the defendant’s behavior as willful and conscious disregard.

 When a jury determines that a defendant has acted with oppression, fraud, or malice, they may decide that an award of punitive damages is appropriate.
 Also, if the decedent was murdered and made to suffer yet survives for a time before dying, this is a crime for which a degree of civil punitive damages may be paid when proven.